frankvdh/PdfLinedTables/README.md

 cells spans 2 pages.
 This is identified when the first row on the second page has a blank string as its first value.

-This project is based on the [Apache PDFBox](https://pdfbox.apache.org/) library.
-It is an open source Java tool for extracting data from tables in PDF documents.
+See the test sources for examples of LinedTable and MultipleTables definitions.

-It uses v3.0.3 of the PDFBox library to perform the low-level file access, so this must be included in the project's dependencies.
+This project is based on the [Apache PDFBox](https://pdfbox.apache.org/) library, for which I am most grateful.
+It uses v3.0.3 of the PDFBox library to perform the low-level PDF document access, so PDFBOX must be included in the project's dependencies.
 PDFBox and the PDFBOX Lined Table Stripper are published under the Apache License, Version 2.0.

 PDFBox is a project of the [Apache Software Foundation](https://www.apache.org/).